tessarin/dither/README.md

  - Custom palette

 Dithering on the final image can be disabled and the program also can be used to just generate a palette.
-For a B&W palette with no dithering, threshold control is available.

  [ppm]: https://en.wikipedia.org/wiki/Netpbm_format